AlmogBaku/AlmogBaku.github.io/_posts/2015-8-2-Disciplinary-lean-strategy.md

 1. Reasonable burning chart
 1. Delivering all the goals within 1 month

-## Company Learn
+## Company-Level Learning
 After the cycle of the milestone completed, we need to summarize all the high-level knowledge from the various departments, and decide about the next big goal.
 This is probably the most crucial stage- now you need to align all the departments and understand whether this initiative was successful, whether you need to pivot, or even kill the whole initiative.

+On this stage, every department should try and figure whether they met their assumptions and what does it means.
+E.g. if the BizDev dept. haven't established their assumptions, but the product dept. established there is a clear need for their product, the company should consider "pivoting" the business model.